Breville is known for producing high-quality home appliances and their coffee machines are no different.

 The Breville Oracle automatically turns on and off as per your time settings.
 It also has an auto shut off feature for energy efficiency.
 The Express features auto-off only.

-The Barista Express features a pressure gauge on the front of the machine, this quickly lets you know if you are using the right grind or not for your espresso.
+The Barista Express features a pressure gauge on the front of the machine, this lets your keep an eye on the pressure during the brew process and identify any potential issues.

 Barista Express vs Oracle Similarities:

 - Pre-infusion – both offer auto pre-infusion to gently expand grind for more even extraction and better espresso shots.

 - Programmable shot volume

 At the time of writing, the Breville Barista Express will cost around $725 while the Oracle will set you back around $2699.